aeon-technology/docs/content/HowTo/UseMFDFF.md

 # Use and Extend MFDFF

-MFDFF is a system that makes force fields on-the-fly using a library of fragments, which can be automatically extended.
-The made force fields are for molecular types, which are found in large molecular systems such as liquids and macromolecules.
-A database called MFDFF.db is used to store the fragment library (FragQMD) and made molecular type force fields (MolPPF).
-To use and expand MFDFF, follow the following steps:
+MFDFF is a system that makes force fields on-the-fly using a database of molecular type force fields and QMD data of molecular fragments.
+The database has three tables: MolPPF, FragQMD and FragMSD for molecule type force fields, fragment QMD data set, and fragments to be calculated, respectively.
+The contents of these tables are updated with new developments.
+To use MFDFF, follow the three steps below.

 ## 1. Enquire Force Field

-MFDFF can be applied to models of single molecules or collections of molecules.
-To use MFDFF, select the models and then use **MFDFF/Enquiry PPF** command to start.
-DFF will identify molecule types in the model, search the database for molecular type force fields (MTFFs).
-If all required MTFFs are found, an integrated force field is made and assigned to the model.
+The first step is search database to see if sufficient molecule type force fields are available in MolPPF table for the molecular model of interest.
+If yes, a force will be constructed using the molecule type force field for the model field, the task is done.
+If any molecule type force fields are missing, the molecule types and their constituent molecular fragments will saved for new force field developments.
+All of the above is done by using **MFDFF/Enquiry PPF** command.

-If a MTFF is missing, the corresponding fragments will be saved for parameterization.
+## 2. Update FragQMD

-## 2. Collect and Update FragQMD
+This step aims to make the QMD complete for parametrization.
+We first search the database for QMD files of the identified fragments.
+If any missing QMD files, the corresponding fragments will be collected and saved in FragMSD table.
+It is optional to submit the computation internally in DFF or collect the tasks and submit the computations externally.
+The computations are done by using Gaussian program (separate license is required).
+The new QMD files will be uploaded to the FragQMD table when the jobs are done, and the corresponding fragments will be cleared with the update.
+This step can be done by using **MFDFF/Collect Frag QMD** command.

-For the identified fragments, use **MFDFF/Enquire QMD** command to search QMD files in the database.
-If any required QMD is missing, the corresponding fragments will be collected for computation.
-The computation can be run on the same computer or send to a remote computer as batch jobs.
+If the QMD jobs are done externally, upload the new QMD files by using **MFDFF/Update Frag QMD** command.

-## 3. Make and Update MolPPF
+## 3. Update MolPPF
-When the required QMD are complete, use DFF to fit force fields for the molecule type.
-Examine the validation report for each molecule.
-If everything looks good, upload the molecular force fields to the database, and then repeat the first step.
-If any of the validation fails, analyze the problems and adjust parameterization options or contact for technical support.
+When the required QMD are complete, use DFF to fit new force fields for the identified molecule types.
+The force fields will be validated against the baseline QM data and tested for stability using a short-time molecular dynamics simulation.
+If everything looks good, the molecule type force fields will be uploaded to the MolPPF table.
+Then repeat the first step to get the force field for the target model.